 However, even if you use a lot of texts in class, there is no way that you can guarantee coverage of all 2500 in the limited time you are likely to have.
 Students who read a lot will get a lot of these words “for free”, as it were, but I mean read a LOT.
 To up the ante, you might want to choose words from the list to teach in class.
 Let’s say you are preparing for a course book unit on the subject of computing.
 You decide to pre-teach some high-frequency words that are relevant to the topic.
 You might go first to a reference book that has words organized into thematic groups, select from this, and then check the words against the frequency list in the dictionary.
-Here are a few I found simply by scanning the defining list in the MALD: calculation, computer, CD, document, electronic, email, file, game, information, key, keyboard, load, memory, menu, message, mouse, operate, organize, page, print, printer, program, save, software, store, switch on/off, system, and technology.
+Here are a few I found simply by scanning the defining list in the MDAL: calculation, computer, CD, document, electronic, email, file, game, information, key, keyboard, load, memory, menu, message, mouse, operate, organize, page, print, printer, program, save, software, store, switch on/off, system, and technology.
 Not an exhaustive list, but quite a lot to be getting on with.
 (Another suggestion to dictionary publishers: that they produce thematically organized lists of the top words).

 One final point: unless you are teaching absolute beginners, many of the words in the high frequency list will already be known by the students.
-This suggests some kind of task, whereby they comb the list for a) words they are sure they know well enough to use productively; b) words they know the meaning of, but are unsure about using productively; and c) words they know not at all.
+This suggests some kind of task, whereby they comb the list for a) words they are sure they know well enough to use productively; b) words they know the meaning of, but are unsure about using productively; and c) words they don't know at all.
 They can then set themselves the long-term target of moving category (c) words into category (b), and category (b) words into category (a).
 Meanwhile, they can do such things as compare lists, teach and test one another, and report regularly on how successful they are managing to reduce the list of completely unknown words.